Tomal1/to-do-list-CRUD/README.md

 ## Usage

-To create a new entry the user simply inputs their message into the input field and then clicks on the plus (+) button, this will also create an entry in the database.
+To create a new entry - the user simply inputs their message into the input field and then clicks on the plus (+) button, this will also create an entry in the database.

+To update - the user clicks the desired entry, granting the user with ability to update that particular entry in both database and document.

-To delete one of the children element, the user double clicks on the child and it is removed from both database/document.
+To delete one of the entry - the user will need to double click on it which removes it from both the database and document.